MicrosoftDocs/visualstudio-docs/docs/ide/reference/visual-studio-command-aliases.md

   - "multiple"
 ---
 # Visual Studio Command Aliases

-Aliases provide a means for entering a command into the **Find/Command** box or **Command** window by shortening the text needed to execute the command.
+Command aliases let you type fewer characters when you want to execute a command.
+You enter aliases into the **Find/Command** box or **Command** window.
 For example, instead of entering `>File.OpenFile` to display the **Open File** dialog box, you can use the pre-defined alias `>of`.

- Type `alias` in the **Command**window to display a list of the current aliases and their definitions.
+Type `alias` in the **Command** window to display a list of the current aliases and their definitions.
 Type `>cls` to clear the contents of the **Command** window.
 If you want to see an alias for a specific command, type `alias <command name>`.

 You can easily create your own alias for one of the Visual Studio commands (with or without arguments).
 For example, the syntax for aliasing `File.NewFile MyFile.txt` is `alias MyAlias File.NewFile MyFile.txt`.
 You can delete one of your aliases with `alias <alias name> /delete`

 The table below contains a list of the pre-defined Visual Studio command aliases.
 Some command names have more than one pre-defined alias.
 Click the links for the command names below to display detailed topics that explain the correct syntax, arguments, and switches for those commands.

 |Command Name|Alias|Complete Name|
 |------------------|-----------|-------------------|